 If the whole interval of requested data is out of the available data on the server, the function returns -1.
 If data outside TERMINAL_MAXBARS (maximal number of bars on the chart) is requested, the function will also return -1.

-When requesting data from the indicator, if requested timeseries are not yet built or they need to be downloaded from the server, the function will immediately return -1, but the process of downloading/building will be initiated.
+If requested timeseries are not yet built or they need to be downloaded from the server, the function will immediately return -1.

 When requesting data by the start date and the number of required elements, only data whose date is less (earlier) or equal to the date specified.
 It means, the open time of any bar, for which value is returned (volume, spread, value on the indicator buffer, prices Open, High, Low, Close or open time Time) is always less or equal to the specified one.